speechbrain/speechbrain/README.md

 - **nll**: it is the standard negative log-likelihood cost (categorical cross-entropy).
 - **mse**: it is the mean squared error between the prediction and the target.
 - **l1**:  it is the l1 distance between the prediction and the target.
-- **ctc**:  it is the ctc function used for sequence-to-sequence learning.
+- **ctc**:  it is the CTC function used for sequence-to-sequence learning.
 It sums p over all the possible alignments between targets and predictions.
 - **error**:  it is the standard classification error.

 Depending on the typology of the problem to address, a different loss function must be used.
 For instance, regression problems typically use *l1* or *mse* losses, while classification problems require often *nll*.